LIPiston/awesome-stars-LIPiston/README.md

 *   [Nuytemans-Dieter/BetterSleeping](https://github.com/Nuytemans-Dieter/BetterSleeping) - A Spigot plugin that will make sleeping on servers less of a hassle

-*   [Fallen-Breath/tweakermore](https://github.com/Fallen-Breath/tweakermore) - A collection of client-side tweak kits to enhance your Minecraft game experience.
-Tweak Minecraft and beyond!

-*   [Andrews54757/tweakfork](https://github.com/Andrews54757/tweakfork) - A modified small client-side Minecraft mod that adds various configurable tweaks - plus some more

 ## Rust

 *   [dani-garcia/vaultwarden](https://github.com/dani-garcia/vaultwarden) - Unofficial Bitwarden compatible server written in Rust, formerly known as bitwarden\_rs